 Throughout the year, QPR suicide awareness training is available to university staff, faculty, and students.
 QPR teaches participants to recognize the warning signs, clues, and suicidal communications of individuals in distress to act quickly to prevent a possible tragedy from suicide.

 We encourage all individuals who are interested in this subject to attend a QPR teaching session.
-Please contact Health & Wellness to find out when the next QPR session is being taught or if you wish to arrange one for your department.
+Please contact Student Wellness to find out when the next QPR session is being taught or if you wish to arrange one for your department.